+One area of on-going challenges is labor.
 The Burbank Overtime budget (also 1008) was originally intended to pay the Theatre Arts Production Specialist to run load-in, lights and sound for all non-Theatre Arts Dept. events, such as those produced by the Music Department, Dance, Community Education, the Police Graduation, and PDA.
 As the complexities of such events have increased over the years, the workload for the already overburdened Theatre Arts Production Specialist has also increased.
-While we have been able to alleviate the workload problem to some degree by hiring an STNC for Music events with some of these funds, the number of Music events have increased recently and are quickly outstripping the funds available.
+While we have been able to alleviate the workload problem to some degree by hiring an STNC for Music events with some of these funds, the number of Music events has increased recently and are quickly outstripping the funds available.